Cheryl May Benedict

 She is a Communications and a Psychology graduate from the University of Missouri, Columbia.
 Cheryl holds Master Certification in Organizational Development and Executive Coaching.
 She teaches STAR, the social networking analysis process developed and researched by Dr. Paul Chinowsky.
 She is certified in over a dozen assessment tools, including the Myers-Briggs, Hogan, Harrison, and Emotional Social Competency Inventory, to name a few.

-Cheryl has presented at the following national conferences: (ACEC) American Council of Engineering Companies, (CII) Construction Industry Institute, (AIA) American Institute of Architects, (ACEC-CA) Consulting Engineers and Land Surveyors of California, (CMAA) Construction Management Association of America, CEO Retreat for the National Association of Industrial and Office Properties (NAIOP) and the (DBIA) Design Build Institute of America, Rocky Mountain Region.
+Cheryl has presented at the following national and regional conferences: (ACEC) American Council of Engineering Companies, (CII) Construction Industry Institute, (AIA) American Institute of Architects, (ACEC-CA) Consulting Engineers and Land Surveyors of California, (CMAA) Construction Management Association of America, Alpha Rho Chi Architectural Fraternity, CEO Retreat for the National Association of Industrial and Office Properties (NAIOP) and the (DBIA) Design Build Institute of America, Rocky Mountain Region.

 - Leadership Development